-While population studies have produced inconsistent results as to whether green tea consumption reduces the risk of breast cancer, green tea is associated with reduced risk of breast cancer recurrence.
+While population studies have produced inconsistent results as to whether green tea consumption reduces breast cancer risk, it is associated with reduced risk of recurrence.
 This appears to be at least in part because the green tea polyphenol epigallocatechin gallate (EGCG) increases the effectiveness of some forms of breast cancer treatment.

 Now a new study has reported that EGCG can slow the development of tamoxifen resistance in hormone receptor positive breast cancer cells.